salwaElkaddaoui/ledmatrix/README.md

-A 8x8 led matrix using MCP23017.
+<h1>Bluetooth controlled Led Matrix</h1>
-Code to drive it on Arduino.
+This repo contains C/C++ code to drive it on Arduino and control it via Bluetooth from an Android Phone (BlueTooth Terminal App).